opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 To create an index pattern for this data,  do the following.

 1. Choose **Stack Management** from the left navigation panel.
-2. Choose **Index patterns**.
-3. Choose the **Create index pattern** button to start creating a new index pattern.
+2. Choose **Index patterns**, and then **Create index pattern** to start creating a new index pattern.
 4. Enter your index name (for example, *weather-forecast*).
 The name you entered should be in the list of index names on the page.
-You can also use ` * ` as a wildcard to specify the index pattern.
+You can also use `*` as a wildcard to specify the index pattern.
-5. If your index name is on the list, you will get a success message saying that it matches the name(s) on the list.
+5. If your index name is on the list, you get a success message saying that it matches the name(s) on the list.
 If not, make sure you’ve entered the right index name for *Index pattern*.
 6. Before you create the index pattern make sure to **Configure settings**.
 In the *weather-forecast* example, the script adds a *Timestamp* as one of the fields in the index.
 Select this *Timestamp* as your *time filter field name* in the **Configure settings** step.
 7. Choose **Create index pattern** to confirm the creation process.
 You are navigated to the **Index Patterns** page that lists every field in the index pattern, with the field *Type* (i.e. number, string, date etc.) for each field as recorded by Elasticsearch.

 ![Index Patterns](../for-elasticsearch-docs/docs/images/kibana-index-patterns.png)

 ## Step 4: Search, Discover, and Get Insights